smford22/osx_base_compliance/README.md

-# Example InSpec Profile
+# OSX Base Compliance Profile

-This example shows the implementation of an InSpec [profile](../../docs/profiles.rst).
+This example shows how one could build a profile for testing the compliance settings of Mac OSX endpoints using Inspec.